 This $6 million initiative is a co-investment between the WA Agricultural Research Collaboration (WAARC) and several partners, including the Cooperative Research Centre for Developing Northern Australia (CRCNA) and the Cotton Research and Development Corporation (CRDC).

-The Cropping Enabled Cattle project is a great example of what WAARC was set up to achieve.
+The project is a great example of what WAARC was set up to achieve.

-It will build enduring research capacity and capability in WA, deliver meaningful research outcomes, and help future-proof the pastoral beef sector by growing productivity and profitability.
+It is building enduring research capacity and capability in WA, delivering meaningful research outcomes, and helping future-proof the pastoral beef sector by growing productivity and profitability.

 • looking to create better synergies between the diverse Ord River Irrigation Area and Western Australia’s long-running northern pastoral sector.